 When you focus on one resource - one training tool - you get a uniformly-structured education.
 For example, with FreeCodeCamp, you get these resources - all for free:

-- Mini-exercises 💪🏿 - Coding is a problem-solving challenge.
-Choose specific problems that have specific solutions, to test your understanding.
+- Mini-exercises - Coding is a problem-solving challenge.

-- Project-work 🎛️ - by the end of each chapter you will have built five projects.
-Once you are done, you will be certified.
+- Project-work - by the end of each chapter you will have built five projects.
+Once done, you will be certified.